Straw hat: Manufacture

 There are several styles of straw hats, but all of them are woven using some form of plant fibre.
 Many of these hats are formed in a similar way to felt hats; they are softened by steam or by submersion in hot water, and then formed by hand or over a hat block.
 Finer and more expensive straw hats have a tighter and more consistent weave.
 Since it takes much more time to weave a larger hat than a smaller one, larger hats are more expensive.

 History

-Straw hats have been worn in Africa and Asia since after the Middle Ages during the summer months, and have changed little between the medieval times and today.
+Straw hats have been worn in Africa, Asia, and Europe since after the Middle Ages during the summer months, and have changed little between the medieval times and today.
 They are worn, mostly by men, by all classes.
 Many can be seen in the calendar miniatures of the Très Riches Heures du Duc de Berry.